 Representative Donna Schaibley was born and raised in Indiana.
 She graduated from Purdue University with a B.A in education and political science.
 Donna has worked in the administration of two major universities, was a leader on the Board of Trustees of the Orchard School, and served as a substitute teacher in the Carmel Clay schools and as a volunteer in the community.
 She is a member of the Carmel Rotary Club.
-Donna and her husband John have two children, two grandchildren, and have lived in Carmel for 28 years.
+Donna and her husband John have two children, three grandchildren, and have lived in Carmel for 30 years.

 Donna’s Record of Legislative Accomplishments

 Representative Donna Schaibley has a record of accomplishment in her eight sessions in the Indiana General Assembly and she is skilled in using the legislative process to improve the lives of Hoosiers.
 In fact, Donna was selected as the recipient of the 2020 Legislator of the Year Award by the Indiana Trial Lawyers Association.
 Donna has authored and sponsored numerous important bills which she successfully helped enact into law, including the following: